ScottPlot/ScottPlot/.github/ISSUE_TEMPLATE/suggested-feature.md

 ---
-name: Idea
+name: Idea / Feature Request
-about: Suggest an idea for this project
+about: Let us know how ScottPlot can be improved
 title: ''
 labels: 'Feature'
 assignees: ''